Immigration and Nationality Act Section 287(g): Civil rights violations

-Support and opposition
+Reception

+The 287(g) program has received mixed responses from policymakers, scholars, law enforcement, and community groups.

+Supporters argue that the program enhances public safety by allowing local officers to assist federal authorities in identifying and processing noncitizens who may be removable under immigration law.
+Federal training and supervision are intended to standardize enforcement practices and reduce local errors.
+The jail-based model is often highlighted for focusing on individuals already in custody for criminal or civil offenses, allowing for more controlled enforcement and oversight.
+Proponents assert that participation can improve coordination between federal and local agencies and facilitate the removal of individuals with criminal convictions.
 The National Sheriffs' Association has issued a position paper supporting the expansion of the 287(g) program, stating: "It is critical that local law enforcement maintain and build upon the partnerships with federal law enforcement to ensure that collectively we can promote, protect, and preserve the public safety and homeland security."

+Critics contend that the program can contribute to racial profiling and unequal treatment of immigrant communities.
+Investigations by civil-rights organizations and the Department of Justice have documented instances in which enforcement actions under 287(g) disproportionately affected Latino populations and occasionally resulted in the detention of U.S. citizens or lawful residents.
+Critics also cite concerns about community trust, noting that involvement in immigration enforcement can discourage individuals from reporting crimes or cooperating with local law enforcement.
 The International Association of Chiefs of Police and the Major Cities Chiefs Association have both issued statements opposing police participation in immigration enforcement on the grounds that it interferes with the "trust, communication, and cooperation" between police and the immigrant community that are necessary for police to maintain public order.
 (Note: See also Hoffmaster, Debra A. (2010).
 "Police and Immigration: How Chiefs Are Leading their Communities through the Challenges"; Theodore, Nik (2013).
 "Insecure Communities: Latino Perceptions of Police Involvement in Immigration Enforcement") The Law Enforcement Immigration Task Force, composed of 63 sheriffs and police chiefs signed a letter asserting that they don't want their officers acting as immigration enforcement agents.
 287(g) has also been strongly opposed by the ACLU, the American Immigration Council, and the Southern Center for Human Rights.